Nikolas Veratschnig

-Career
+Club career

 Veratschnig is a youth product of Feldkirchen, and moved to Wolfsberger AC's academy in 2017.
 He started training with Wolsfberger's reserves in 2020.
 On 2 December 2021, he signed his first professional contract with the club until June 2024.
 He made his professional debut with them in a 1–0 Austrian Football Bundesliga loss to Austria Wien on 22 February 2022.

+On 25 June 2024, Veratschnig signed a four-year contract with Mainz 05 in Germany.

 International career

 Veratschnig is a youth international for Austria, having represented the Austria U18s and U19s.